 11. Details of any personal belongings/items of value individually worth more than £500 including cars, collections, pictures, jewellery, furniture.

 12. Details of any child maintenance service (CMS) assessment including the date of the assessment, and the amount payable.

 13. Details of any other source of income such as state benefits, pensions in payment or rental income.

 14. A list of your expenditure/ regular outgoings.

-15. Copies of business accounts for the last two financial years and an estimate of the current value of your interest in your business, supported, if available, by a letter from an accountant or a formal valuation.
+15. Copies of business account for the last two financial years and an estimate of the current value of your interest in your business, supported, if available, by a letter from an accountant or a formal valuation.

-You must not use the self help approach with regard to your spouse's financial documents whether, for example, from a computer, Iphone, intercepted emails, locked or unlocked filing cabinets, opened or unopened documents lying around the house or elsewhere.
+You must not use the self-help approach with regard to your spouse's financial documents whether, for example, from a computer, Iphone, intercepted emails, locked or unlocked filing cabinets, opened or unopened documents lying around the house or elsewhere.
 It is not lawful to copy or use such material.
 Serious consequences could follow a breach such as an injunction, civil damages claim, criminal proceedings and possibly a change of solicitors.

 What type of orders can the divorce court make?